 Taco ’bout a healthy and delicious meal.
-Topped with melty cheese and served with corn tortilla chips, these taco stuffed peppers make for an easy-to-assemble and beautiful weekend lunch or dinner.
+Topped with melty cheese and served with corn tortilla chips, these taco stuffed peppers make for an easy-to-assemble side dish or a beautiful weekend lunch or dinner.
 Make it feel like an occasion by serving alongside a pitcher of your favorite homemade cocktail.

 Makes 6 servings